jaydeepc/mindwave-python/README.md

 Changelog:
 ==========

+- 10 may 2013: remove duplicated module and update README
+- 08 may 2013: more improvements to code quality
+- 07 may 2013: small improvements to code quality
+- 07 may 2013: add proof of concept mind-controlled mouse replacement
 - 05 may 2013: add gplv3 LICENSE
 - 05 may 2013: fft based eye blink detection
 - 05 may 2013: important bug-fixes in the data parser (this breaks the naive eye blink detector)